 assembled.
 As a result, the Mesozoic would be a period of relative

-The upper Permian and lower Triassic periods are missing
+The uppermost Permian and lowermost Triassic beds are missing

 from the geological record in the Jemez.
 This must have been a

 period when the oceans had receded far enough from northern New

 Mexico to permit significant erosion.
 As a result, there is no

-direct record in the Jemez of one of the greatest catastrophes in the history of
+direct record in the Jemez of one of the greatest catastrophes in

 Next page: The age of the dinosaurs